Introduction

 CSC #3: Data Protection

-HTTPS is enabled by default with a self-signed certificate since AXIS OS 7.20.
-This enables setting the device password in a secure way.
-In AXIS OS 10.10 and higher, the self-signed certificate has been replaced by the IEEE 802.1AR secure device ID certificate.
+Starting from AXIS OS 7.20, HTTPS has been enabled by default with a self-signed certificate which enables setting the device password in a secure way.
+Starting from AXIS OS 10.10, the self-signed certificate was replaced by the IEEE 802.1AR secure device ID certificate.

 AXIS OS version | Web interface configuration path |